bauxn/kernel-kmeans/README.md

 > pip install .

 Enabling OpenMP: There is a clearly marked line in setup.py that contains the compiler arguments.
 Before installing, these need to be edited so that they contain whichever command your compiler uses to enable OpenMP.
-There are outcommented lines which contain the correct arguments (and some additional ones for efficiency) for the **msvc** and the **gcc** compiler.
+There already is a outcommented line which contains the correct arguments (and some additional ones for efficiency) for the msvc compiler.

 ## Basic Usage